abraunegg/onedrive/docs/podman.md

     driveone/onedrive:edge
 ```

+> [!IMPORTANT]
-**Important:** In some scenarios, 'podman' sets the configuration and data directories to a different UID & GID as specified.
+> In some scenarios, 'podman' sets the configuration and data directories to a different UID & GID as specified.
 To resolve this situation, you must run 'podman' with the `--userns=keep-id` flag to ensure 'podman' uses the UID and GID as specified.
 The updated script example when using `--userns=keep-id` is below:

 ```bash
 export ONEDRIVE_DATA_DIR="${HOME}/OneDrive"